Al Jolson: World War II

 Jolson was officially enlisted in the United Service Organizations (USO), the organization which provided entertainment for American troops who served in combat overseas.
 Because he was over the age of 45, he received a "Specialist" rating that permitted him to wear a uniform and be given the standing of an officer.
 While touring in the Pacific, Jolson contracted malaria and had to have his left lung surgically removed.
 In 1946, during a nationally broadcast testimonial dinner in New York City, given on his behalf, he received a special tribute from the American Veterans Committee in honor of his volunteer services during World War II.
-In 1949, the movie Jolson Sings Again recreated some scenes showing Jolson during his war tours.